$22,000 Revel Ultima2 Salon2 Speakers

 23" (58.4 cm)

 53.3" (135.4 cm)

-This pair of Revel Ultima2 Salon2 speakers with Black Piano finish including grilles, bases, spikes sets, and manuals in original packaging.
+This pair of Revel Ultima2 Salon2 speakers with Black Piano finish including grills, bases, manuals and all accessories in original packaging.

 These highly acclaimed speakers have received the following awards and reviews: